Space week day 3: Is there gender equality on Mars?

 Since very few astronauts so far have been female, very little is known about how space flight affects the sexes differently.

 There are many good reasons to increase the number of women in space.
-One is that if we plan to colonize space at some point, it seems important to know how both women and men respond to prolonged space travel.
+One being that if we plan to colonize space at some point, it seems important to know how both women and men respond to prolonged space travel.

 About the scientific papers: